LoyolaChicagoCode/cs2-lab0-hello-java/README.md

     - fixing the system under test (SUT), i.e., any incorrect method(s) in the `HelloWorld` class
     - fixing any erroneous tests

-1. Congratulations, you have now fixed your code!
+1. *Congratulations, you have now fixed your code!*

 # Committing and pushing your code to your remote GitHub repo

-In this section, you will close the outer, somewhat less frequent, circle, consisting of
+In this section, you will close the (somewhat less frequent) outer circle, consisting of

    - clone a remote repo (or *pull* someone else's recent changes)
    - change (edit-compile-test/run locally)